Eva Raboso: Biography

 Eva Raboso was born in Valencia, Spain in 1976.
 She was a precocious artist in actual contemporary art.
 In 2004, this artist began her career and since then, she is considered in the circle of british young artists, sharing exhibition with Gavin Turk as one of the interesting mixed between cinematic art and new technologic art.

 The artist began her career as an alternative artist.
 After that, she chose abstraction for her works after investigating all the artistic trends of her time.

 Since the 2004, she lives and works between Madrid, and London.

 She is followed closely by Jose Brinkmann and Lorenzo Belenguer.

 Work

-Eva Raboso first cinematic period was achieved about connection with cars and way of familiar life, she was sensible and strong and used the new smart technics for get another vision of her works.
+Eva Raboso’s first cinematic period focused on cars and everyday life.
+Her work from this period has been described as sensitive and strong, and as using new techniques to present a different vision in her films.

 The Abstract period begins since 2004 of the author.
 Works are dreamlike, still life and open landscapes natural integrated with car worlds.